hossam-dev14/Interior-Consultant/README.md

 ## Overview

 ![Interior Consultant](https://user-images.githubusercontent.com/73648971/151675976-40d7dac1-9cb0-4899-894b-db31d2b2052b.PNG)
-Responsive Web Page, Using only HTML, CSS and JavaScript(toggle navigation sidebar).
+Responsive Web Page, Using only HTML, CSS and JavaScript(toggle sidebar navigation).

 ## How To Use